 Sometimes you need to complicate a bland and straightforward rhythm by creating a faster rhythm for the harmonic lines.
 Sometimes, you can add lyrics to complicate the arrangement.
 As such, you can work out an excellent chordal harmony too.
 You will readily notice that chordal Harmony becomes better if you don’t sing tight along with the melodic rhythm.

 “Echo and Hold” Techniques

 If you are familiar with the Barbershop Quartet or the Doo-wop, you will notice that they are using echo and hold to enhance Harmony.
-This works well if you got a melody that shows a significant break at the final phrase or with a melody that has two harmony parts.
+This works well if you got a melody line that shows a significant break at the final phrase or with a melody part that has two harmony parts.
 Sometimes, you would echo the final line or the final few words using tight Harmony.

 On the other hand, you can also echo the harmonic lines while omitting the melodic line.
-As the melody comes again, you simply let the Harmony do a “hold” again up to the next break.
+As the melody line comes again, you simply let the Harmony do a “hold” again up to the next break.
 In summary, you can use echo and hold to enhance your harmonic lines.

 Things You Must Be Careful When Singing 3-Parts Harmony